 This partnership provides shelter, meals and support to homeless children and their families.
 Our vision is a county in which every family has a home, a livelihood and a chance to build a better future.

-Sign up to help with the Harvard Avenue Family Promise host week May 5 – 12.
-Set up is on May 5.
+Sign up to help with the Harvard Avenue Family Promise host week August 18 – 25.
+Set up is August 18.
 When signing up to bring a meal, you may want to work with your Sunday School class or a few friends.
 Please list one person as the main contact.

 Habitat for Humanity